top Slashdot Asks: How Do You Pay Your Taxes?

 - The GUI clicker Guy

-- The Command Line ipconfig.exe Guy - The Google for a Script Guy - The Cut-and-Paste Each Line Separately Guy - The Excel Drag-and-Fill Guy - The Search and Replace In a Script Guy - The Batch Script with No "@echo off" Guy + The For loop Guy + The Reg.exe Guy + The PsExec Guy + The 2>&1 Redirect Guy + The Pushd/Popd Guy + The Setlocal Guy + The Rundll32.exe Guy + The Findstr.exe RegEx Guy * The GnuWin32 Sed/Grep/Tee Guy * The Cygwin Guy * The Perl Guy * The VBScript Retarted Syntax Language Guy * The JScript Cool Web Language Guy * The Script Signing Certificate Guy @ The PowerShell Guy @ The PowerShell & Quest PowerGUI Guy @ The PowerShell & PowerGUI & 3rd Party Cmdlets Guy @ The PowerShell & [.NET Framework] Accessing Guy @ The PowerShell & .NET FrameWork, Activator, Marshall, Reflection, COM+, Jobs, Runspaces Guy $ The Visual Studio C, C++, .NET, API, SDK, MSDN, Compiler, Remote Debugger, Memory Dump Analyzer Guy $ Kernel Developer
+- The Command Line ipconfig.exe Guy - The Google for a Script Guy - The Cut-and-Paste Each Line Separately Guy - The Excel Drag-and-Fill Guy - The Search and Replace In a Script Guy - The Batch Script with No "@echo off" Guy + The For loop Guy + The Reg.exe Guy + The PsExec Guy + The 2>&1 Redirect Guy + The Pushd/Popd Guy + The Setlocal Guy + The Rundll32.exe Guy + The Findstr.exe RegEx Guy * The GnuWin32 Sed/Grep/Tee Guy * The Cygwin Guy * The Perl Guy * The VBScript Retarted Syntax Language Guy * The JScript Cool Web Language Guy * The Script Signing Certificate Guy @ The PowerShell Guy @ The PowerShell & Quest PowerGUI Guy @ The PowerShell & PowerGUI & 3rd Party Cmdlets Guy @ The PowerShell & [.NET Framework] Accessing Guy @ The PowerShell & .NET FrameWork, Activator, Marshall, Reflection, COM+, Jobs, Runspaces Guy $ The Visual Studio C, C++, .NET, API, SDK, MSDN, Compiler, Remote Debugger, Memory Dump Analyzer Guy $ Kernel Developer about a year and a half ago

 top Ask Slashdot: How Do SSDs Die?